AtifBroGITRepos/myuniverse2/DEPLOYMENT_GUIDE.md

     *   Install production dependencies.
     *   Build the Next.js application.
     *   Provide guidance on starting the application (with commented-out PM2 examples).

+    Refer to the **Troubleshooting** section below if you encounter issues, especially with Git.

 ### Option B: Manual Steps